larsks-packages/sqlcli/README.md

 sqlcli
 -------------------------------------

-This is tool uses SQLAlchemy to execute SQL queries against a SQL database specified via a URL or an INI-style file.
+This is a tool that uses SQLAlchemy to execute SQL queries against a SQL database specified via a URL or an INI-style file.

 Sources used by this spec file